tsonika/intro-ngs-manuals/docs/modules/btp-module-denovo-canu/denovo_canu.md

 !!! note "Question"
     Why don't we correct earlier in the assembly process?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         We need to circularise the contigs and trim overhangs first.

 !!! note "Question"
     Why can we use some reads (Illumina) to correct other reads (PacBio) ?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         Illumina reads have higher accuracy

 !!! note "Question"
     Could we just use PacBio reads to assemble the genome?

-!!! success "Answer"
+!!! success ""
+    ??? "**Answer**"
         Yes, if accuracy adequate.

 <!-- ## Short-read assembly: a comparison